 We are planning for thriving, attractive and well–connected communities to add to the pipeline of new homes needed for a growing Greater Sydney.
 North Wilton will be a place where people can live and work and enjoy good access to open spaces, community facilities, public transport, shops and services.

-We have worked with the proponent (Bradcorp), Wollondilly Shire Council, Transport for NSW, Department of Education and other state agencies on the plans for the Wilton North Precinct.
+We have worked with the proponent (Bradcorp), Wollondilly Shire Council, Transport for NSW, Department of Education and other NSW Government agencies on the plans for the North Wilton Precinct.

-Some of the key issues that you told us at the drop-in sessions include:
+Some of the key issues that you told us about at the drop-in sessions include: